Nil-Store/nil-store/spec.md

 ```

 Row `i` has two 1 MiB windows **W₂i** and **W₂i+1**; their Merkle root is `h_row[i]`.
 Their limb sums form `Δ_row[i]`, committed as `delta_head[i]` (§ 3.7).
+**Merkle arity (normative option):** Implementations MAY use a higher‑arity (e.g., 16‑ary) tree to reduce path length; if so, the sibling count and witness encoding MUST be reflected in § 4.3.1 and Annex B KATs.

 \### 4.2 Challenge Derivation (Beacon Mix)